It seems like every dog on the face of the earth LOVES to play fetch, and so a dog ball launcher is a blessing to dogs and owners alike!

 Dogs are quick to learn, and yours will be fast to understand that they will hear an audible tone when the unit detects the ball, and two seconds later, the ball will launch.
 You will be able to see their excitement when they know the launch is imminent!

 Your smaller pet should not be left out of the fun, and with this automatic ball launcher, they will not be.
-Perfect for smaller pups, the Felix & Fido ball launcher will give your little pet plenty of fun and activity.
+Perfect for smaller pups, the All For Paws ball launcher will give your little pet plenty of fun and activity.

-Designed specifically for small dogs, the mini-sized balls are 1.5 inches in diameter, and so it is best to keep them away from larger dogs.
-There is not too much strain put on little legs; you can set the Playball launcher to toss balls close, medium, and a long distance.
+Designed specifically for small dogs, the mini-sized balls are 2 inches in diameter, and so it is best to keep them away from larger dogs.
+There is not too much strain put on little legs; you can set the launcher to toss balls close, medium, and a long distance.

-You can set the Playball up outdoors, or it will also work indoors.
+You can set the launcher up outdoors, or it will also work indoors.
 If used indoors, the launcher includes a wall plug and works on six “C” batteries if you decide to use it outdoors.
-As always, make sure to supervise your pet when using this launcher, even if you choose to teach your dog to load the Playball themselves.
+As always, make sure to supervise your pet when using this launcher.

 What To Look For When Buying A Ball Launcher